Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Background and methodology

-The protocol stack of BLE can be broken down into three blocks: application, host, and controller.
-The Application is the highest layer in the protocol stack, it is responsible for the data handling, application logic, and human-machine interface.
-The architecture is dependent on the specific use-case and implementation.
-The Host is a software stack that consists of the upper layers and profiles in the BLE protocol stack.
-Each profile defines ways for certain protocols in the stack to interact with each other or work together.
-The Controller is a subsystem that consists of the lower layers in the protocol stack.
-It is responsible for generating/receiving, modulation and demodulation of RF signals.
-This section will provide details on the two profiles contained in the Host block, which are the Generic Attribute Profile (GATT) and the Generic Access Profile (GAP).
+The ECDH builds on the Diffie-Hellman key exchange protocol~\cite{DiffieH76}, where the underlying group operations are defined over an elliptic curve (EC).
+Samsung's OF implementation of ECDH uses the elliptic curve Curve25519~\cite{Bernstein06}, which was designed to achieve high speeds at computation without compromising the security strength.
+The Advanced Encryption Standard (AES) algorithm~\cite{DaemenR02} is a symmetric block cipher that is widely used for data encryption, and as a building block for other cryptographic functions.
+Samsung's FMM and SmartTags implement AES CBC mode cipher with PKCS\#7 padding scheme~\cite{pkcs7} to encrypt/decrypt data for various OF related operations.

-GAP provides guidelines for the advertising and connection functionalities that any BLE implementations must follow.
-A BLE device needs to operate in one or more roles to participate in the BLE network, and it may operate in multiple roles simultaneously.
-These roles are: \begin{itemize} \item Advertiser: a device that sends out BLE data that is available to any nearby Bluetooth capable devices. \item Observer: a device that listens to BLE advertisement data and may process the data from Advertisers.
-An observer is not connected to any advertisers. \item Central: A central is a device that initiates a connection after first receiving advertisement data from an advertising peripheral.
-A central can connect to multiple peripheral devices. \item Peripheral: A peripheral is a device that advertises BLE data to announce its presence to the centrals and accepts the incoming connection from a central.
-Upon connection, the peripheral device stops broadcasting BLE data and remains undiscoverable throughout the connection. \end{itemize}
+\emph{\bf Bluetooth Low Energy (BLE)} SmartTags uses BLE~\cite{bluetoothcore}, which is a short-range wireless communication technology, for data transmission.
+The protocol stack of BLE consists of various layers and profiles, of which, the most relevant ones to this work are the Generic Access Profile (GAP) and the Generic Attribute Profile (GATT).
+GAP defines the procedures for device discovery and connection establishment.
+A BLE device can operate in one or more of the following roles: \begin{itemize} \item Advertiser: a device that sends out BLE data that is available to any nearby Bluetooth capable devices. \item Observer: a device that listens to BLE advertisement data and may process the data from advertisers. \item Central: a device that initiates a connection after receiving advertisement data from an advertiser. \item Peripheral: a device that accepts the incoming connection from a central. \end{itemize} GATT defines the data organization and exchange over connections between BLE devices.
+GATT uses a hierarchical structure to organize data.
+A GATT profile may contain multiple services, each contains one or more characteristics.
+Each characteristic is a container of user data.
+A characteristic can be followed by descriptors, which provide additional metadata of the characteristic and its value.

-GATT defines how data is organized and exchanged over an established connection between BLE devices.
-It is build on top of Attribute Profile (ATT) protocol that provides the mechanisms for data exchange in the form of ``attributes".
-An attribute is defined by a 4-byte handle, a 128-bit UUID, a set of permissions, and a value.
-The attribute handle is used as the identifier to access the attribute value.
-The UUID specifies the type of data the attribute contains.